Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

     src: /img/john-council-meeting.png
     alt: John Bauters at City Council Meeting
   text: >-
-    John spent the last four years serving the people of Emeryville on their city council advocating for policies that keep the city resilient in the face of a rapidly changing Bay Area while also continuing to champion the needs of working tenants and families.
-Read about his priorities and track record on the top issues in Emeryville.
+    Since 2016, John has been a leader with a track record of accomplishing progressive change for the City of Emeryville and greater Bay Area on affordable housing, transportation, environmental, social justice and economic issues.
+Learn about some of his work below.
 issues:
   - title: Housing & Homelessness
     id: Housing